 Bookmark current directory.

-Important: As WinSCP uses multiple tunnels for file transfer you will be required to authenticate again on your first file operation of the session.
-The second prompt for your 2FA can be skipped, just the same as with login authentication.
+As WinSCP uses multiple tunnels for file transfer you will be required to authenticate again on your first file operation of the session.
+The second prompt for your second-factor token can be skipped, just as with login authentication.